haskell/security-advisories/PROCESS.md

     those who are made aware of the issue prior to publication.
 All discussion should remain confined to this private bug report, and any proposed fixes should be added to the bug as attachments.
-This embargo shall not extend past $NINETY_DAYS and will be made public by or on that date even if no fix is identified.
+This status shall not extend past $NINETY_DAYS and will be made public by or on that date even if no fix is identified.

 The NINETY_DAYS value should be 90 days from the date the report is